garrandall/popular-music-data/tracks/life-gets-better-graham-parker.md

 Just to know I'm not the average fella
 I'm the one, I'm the one for her

-Oooh Life gets better yeah, When ever I'm in her arms Just to know I'm not the average sucker, I'm the one, I'm the one for her
+Oh Life gets better yeah, When ever I'm in her arms Just to know I'm not the average sucker, I'm the one, I'm the one for her

-Oooh Life gets better yeah, Oooh Life gets better yeah Oooh Life gets better yeah
+Oh Life gets better yeah, Oh Life gets better yeah
+Oh Life gets better yeah